ptamfu/ptamfu/README.md

 Hi There! 🙌🏾
+Welcome to my Hub!

 EDUCATION
--2017-2021
+2017-2021
--Providence College
+Providence College
--Bachelor of Science Biology
+Bachelor of Science Biology
--Bachelor of Arts Sociology
+Bachelor of Arts Sociology

 Research Experience
 2021-Present